 What Other Ways Can Non-EU Citizens Travel to Germany?

-ETIAS visa waivers will be available from 2021 for visitors traveling to Germany (and all other 25 Schengen members) for tourism or business trips of up to 90 days at a time.
+ETIAS visa waivers will be available from late 2022 onwards for visitors traveling to Germany (and all other 25 Schengen members) for tourism or business trips of up to 90 days at a time.
 When it is launched prospective visitors traveling from non-EU countries will be required to fill in an online application form before arriving in Germany.

 This can be completed 3 days prior to their departure date.
 Once approved it grants multiple entries to Germany and the rest of the EU over a period of 3 years making it much simpler to travel to and from Europe.

 Visitors traveling to Germany for longer periods of time or to work full time will, however, need to apply for an appropriate Schengen visa.
 In this case, applicants will need to visit a German consulate or embassy in their country of citizenship and register for the most suitable immigration scheme.